 We’ve already seen new pay transparency laws go into effect in some U.S. states and municipalities.
 Some of these laws require companies to release pay data to the state in which they operate.
 Others make it illegal for companies to ask about pay history during the interview process.
 (To break the cycle of pay discrimination.)

-Now we’re seeing additional pay transparency laws continuing in the same vein.
-The latest is a requirement for employers to disclose the pay range of an open job within the job ad itself or upon request from an applicant.
+Now, most notably, we’re seeing pay transparency laws requiring employers to disclose the pay range of an open job within the job ad itself or upon request from an applicant.
 (Even an internal applicant.)

 The idea behind pay transparency laws is that transparency from the beginning of the hiring process can help nip pay discrimination in the bud.
 Pay becomes entirely dependent on the job itself, not what applicants made in previous positions (which can depend on an applicant’s gender or race) or any other factor.